benagricola/milo-config-rrf/GCODE.md

 # `M7003` - PROMPT OPERATOR TO REMOVE TOUCH PROBE
 Raises a RepRapFirmware prompt asking the operator to remove the touch probe.
 While the touch probe is installed, the spindle is deactivated and cannot be controlled by the firmware itself.
 Running this command allows the spindle to be controlled by the firmware.

+# `M8000` - WAIT FOR NETWORK TO REACH STATE
+Waits for a given network index to reach a particular state.
+This can be used to configure wifi networks without using predefined dwells.

 # `T<N>`  - CHANGE NEXT TOOL INDEX
 Since the Milo is a single spindle mill and will usually require manual tool-changes, the `T<N>` gcode is of limited use on its' own to select tools - as the only identifier passed to it is the tool number.